DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_runscript.md

 The "primalBC" dictionary defines the boundary conditions for primal solution.
 Note that if primalBC is defined, it will overwrite the values defined in the 0 folder.
 Here we need to provide the variable name, patch names, and value to set for each variable.
 If "primalBC" is left blank, we will use the BCs defined in the 0 folder.

 The "objFunc" dictionary defines the objective functions.
 Taking "CD" as an example, we need to give a name to the objective function, e.g., "CD" or any other preferred name, and the information for each part of the objective function.
 Most of the time, the objective has only one part (in this case "part1"), but one can also combine two parts of objectives, e.g., we can define a new objective that is the sum of force and moment.
 For each part, we need to define the type of objective (e.g., "force", "moment"; we need to use the reserved type names), how to select the discrete mesh faces to compute the objective (e.g., we select them from the name of a patch "patchToFace"), and the name of the patch (wing) for "patchToFace".
 Since it is a force objective, we need to project the force vector to a specific direction.
 Here we defines that "CD" is the force that is parallel to the flow direction ("parallelToFlow").
 Alternative, we can also use "fixedDirection" and provide a "direction" key for force, i.e., "directionMode": "fixedDirection", "direction": [1.0, 0.0, 0.0].
-Since we select "parallelToFlow", we need to prescribe the name of angle of attack design variable to determine the flow direction.
-Here "alpha" will be defined later in: DVGeo.addGeoDVGlobal("alpha", [alpha0], alpha, lower=-10.0, upper=10.0, scale=1.0).
-NOTE: if no alpha is added in DVGeo.addGeoDVGlobal, we can NOT use "parallelToFlow".
+Since we select "parallelToFlow", we need to prescribe the name of angle of attack (aoa) design variable to determine the flow direction.
+NOTE: if no aoa is defined as the design variables, we can NOT use "parallelToFlow".
 For this case, we have to use "directionMode": "fixedDirection" instead.
 The "scale" parameter is scaling factor for this objective "CD", i.e., CD = force / (0.5 * U0 * U0 * A0).
 Finally, if "addToAdjoint" is "True", the adjoint solver will compute the derivative for this objective.
 Otherwise, it will only calculate the objective value and print it to screen when solving the primal, no adjoint will be computed for this objective.
 The definition of "CL" is similar to "CD" except that we use "normalToFlow" for "directionMode".

 The "adjEqnOption" dictionary contains the adjoint linear equation solution options.
 If the adjoint does not converge, increase "pcFillLevel" to 2.
 Or try "jacMatReOrdering" : "nd".
 By default, we require the adjoint equation to drop six orders of magnitudes.

 "normalizeStates" contains the state normalization values.
 Here we use the far field values as reference.
 NOTE: since "p" is relative, we use the dynamic pressure "U0 * U0 / 2".
 Also, the face flux variable phi will be automatically normalized by its surface area so we can set "phi": 1.0.
 We also need to normalize the turbulence variables, such as nuTilda, k, omega, and epsilon.

-The "adjPartDerivFDStep" dictionary contains the finite difference step sizes for computing partial derivatives in the adjoint solver.
-The delta for state is typically 1e-8 to 1e-6 and the delta for the FFD point displacement is typically LRef / 1000.

-The "adjPCLag" parameter allows us to compute the preconditioner (dRdWTPC) every a few adjoint equation solutions.
-Because the flow field does not significantly change during the optimization, we don't necessarily need to re-compute dRdWTPC for each optimization iteration.
-Setting adjPCLag to a large number increases the adjoint derivative speed because dRdWTPC consists of 20-30% of the total adjoint runtime.
-However, if the adjoint equation does not converge well, reduce adjPCLag such that we use the latest flow field to construct dRdWTPC.

-Finally, we reserve an empty "designVar" dictionary and will add values for it later in "DVGeo.addGeoDVLocal".
+Finally, we define the design variables in the "designVar" dictionary.
+We need to set the "designVarType" to let DAFoam knows what type of total derivatives to compute.

 ```python
 daOptions = {